jj-jakub/CaloriesTracker/README.md

-# TemplateProject
+# CaloriesTracker

-Android Template project with all necessary dependencies and CI
+Android CaloriesTracker project with all necessary dependencies and CI; made with Compose